 Requirements for a valid prenuptial agreement in Georgia

 A prenuptial agreement is a contract entered into by two persons who are contemplating marriage, and it becomes effective upon marriage.
-To be valid in the state of Georgia, a prenuptial agreement should be in writing, signed by both parties and two witnesses and filed or recorded with the county clerk.
+To be valid in the state of Georgia, a prenuptial agreement should be in writing, signed by both parties in the presence of a Notary Public and two witnesses.
 A prenuptial agreement may later be challenged if it was signed based on fraud, coercion or mistake, or if it was too one-sided and unfair at the time it was written.

 The parties to a prenuptial agreement are free to negotiate the document on a wide variety of topics.
 Typically, the agreement will address issues such as alimony and the division of marital property in the event of a divorce, but a prenup can do other things as well, such as require the making of a will by one or both spouses, or the purchase of an insurance policy and naming of a beneficiary.
 Child custody and child support are off-limit topics in a Georgia prenuptial agreement, however.